top of page

 Deep Sleep breathing exercise is available for iPhone and Apple Watch.
 It helps you to fall asleep faster.
 No need to look at the iPhone screen while performing it.
 Your iPhone will guide your breathing with a pleasant sound or gentle vibration.
 The Apple Watch guides your breathing with gentle vibration.
 No need to switch off the watch after you fall asleep.
 Your Apple Watch will go to sleep after you do.

-What is the BreathNow/Cambridge cardio test and its link to bio age?
+What is the BreathNow/Cambridge cardio test and its link to bio age (iPhone only)?

 How does BreathNow alert me to an Irregular Heart Rhythm (Afib)?